ecchochan/eSQuAD/README.md

 # Missing Information I want to recover

+## Richer information
-1. Some answers actually can contain richer numberic answer, but some also cant:
+Some answers actually can contain richer numberic answer, but some also cant:

 ```python
 {